trentdurango/travis-example/README.md

 1. On GitHub, fork this repository.
 1. <a href="https://travis-ci.org/auth">Sign in to Travis CI</a> with your GitHub account, accepting the GitHub access permissions confirmation.
-1. Go to your profile page and enable Travis CI builds for your fork of the travis-example repository.
+1. Go to your <a href="https://travis-ci.org/profile">profile page</a> and enable Travis CI builds for your fork of the travis-example repository.
 1. Take a look at .travis.yml, the file which tells Travis CI what to do.
 This file tells Travis CI to install the dependencies and run npm test.
 1. Edit the empty NewUser.txt file by adding your name to the empty file.
 Add the file to git, commit and push, to trigger a Travis CI build:
 `$ git add .`